 Step 1: Insert Blu-ray into the drive and open up the software

-Click Add Blu-ray/ DVD (1#) to load the Blu-ray movie mounted on your Mac to the program window.
-Or simply use the drag-n-drop feature.
-Once the disk loaded, the titles along with subtitle and audio tracks are listed on the window, like the screenshot shown below:
+Once the disk loaded, the titles along with subtitles and audio tracks are listed on the window, like the screenshot shown below:

 Step 2: Select an output format that's FCPX can read

-Next, you need to decide the resulting format for the added footage.
-Click on the MP4 Video (The default format) on the middle of top bar, a drop down a box appears with three options where you press Change option to get into the Profile panel, and there're plenty of different file types out there, but for FCPX, it seems to favour MOV or MP4.
+Next, you need to decide the format for the output footage.
+To do so, click on the MP4 Video (The default format) on the middle of top bar and a drop-down box appears with three options.

-Then, in the opening panel, select Format > HD Video > HD MOV Video (or HD MP4 Video).
+So in this example, we go to Format > HD Video and select HD MOV Video or HD MP4 Video option.

-If you are't sure whether the tweaks you made is suitable, we recommend you leave the original settings alone and click OK to save the settings and back to main interface.
+If you aren't sure whether the tweaks you made is suitable, we recommend you leave the original settings alone and click OK to save the settings and back to main interface.

-Just click on green Convert button (3#) that can be found on the upper right of the main interface, this will pop up a dialog in which you can choose a local directory to save the output video onto your Mac machine.
+Just click on green Convert button located on the upper right of the main interface, this will pop up a dialog in which you can choose a local directory to save the output video onto your Mac machine.